-15 four-years grants are offered by the Faculty of Computer Science of the Free University of Bozen-Bolzano in Italy for its PhD programme.
-Each grant amounts to 68,000 € (i.e., 17,000 euro per year); for research visits abroad the grant increases up to 50%.
-Substantial extra funding (including a personal budget of 2,500 euro per year) is available for participation to international conferences, schools, workshops, research visits.
-3 of the 15 PhD grants are supported by FBK Trento and 2 by software companies, and interested candidates might carry out their PhD research in collaboration with these external partners.
+18 four-year grants are offered by the Faculty of Computer Science of the Free University of Bozen-Bolzano in Italy for its PhD programme.
+Each grant amounts to 68,000 € (i.e., 17,000 euro per year, net after taxes); for research visits abroad the grant increases up to 50%.
+Additional substantial extra funding (including a personal budget of 2,500 euro per year) is available for participation to international conferences, schools, workshops, research visits.
+Some of the 18 PhD grants are supported by FBK, CNR, University of Umeå, and by software companies, and interested candidates might carry out their PhD research in collaboration with these external partners.
 The language of the PhD programme is English.

 The deadline for applications will be on the 13th of July, 2020.

 For more info, the call, and applications look at:

 The university is located in one of the most fascinating European regions, the Dolomites.
 This young university has already established itself as an important research institution, both in Italy and abroad.
-According to the Times Higher Education World University Rankings 2019, the university is the ninth world’s best small university and it is the second best young Italian University, and its Faculty of Computer Science is ranked among the 150 best CS departments worldwide (in absolute terms) and it is the 21st best Computer Science department worldwide for scientific citations.
+According to the Times Higher Education World University Rankings 2019, the university is the ninth world’s best small university and it is the second best young Italian University, and its Faculty of Computer Science is ranked among the 150 best Computer Science departments worldwide (in absolute terms) and it is the 21st best Computer Science department worldwide for scientific citations.
 According to the same ranking, the Faculty of Computer Science of the Free University of Bozen-Bolzano is the third best Italian computer science department, it is the best for international outlook Italian computer science department, and it is the best for citations Italian computer science department.

 The KRDB Research Centre for Knowledge and Data of the faculty is widely recognised as one of the internationally leading groups in Artificial Intelligence Knowledge Representation research, with a synergy between foundational and application-oriented research.
-Among the various available PhD topics described in the call, the KRDB Research Centre is looking for PhD students interested in:
+Among the various available PhD topics (fully described in the call), the KRDB Research Centre is looking for PhD students interested in:

 - Logic-based languages for knowledge representation;